 Falling under this part will be contributions on matters providing general information to the community.
 These may include, as examples: a book review, a calendar of forthcoming events, letters to the Editor and the corresponding reply if pertinent, and any Obituaries.

-4 The IHR on the IHO website
+4 The IHR online

-The IHR will be posted on the IHO website with an icon labelled “International Hydrographic Review”.
-Clicking on the icon will open a page providing a short explanation on what the IHR is about.
-The screen will also provide details for contacting the Editor and information on deadlines for contributing to the next and future editions.
-Two further icons will lead to: Instructions for Contributors and to IHR Editions.
+The IHR will be accessible from the IHO website.
+The web page will provide details for contacting the Editor, information and instructions for contributors and access to the IHR online editions.

-Instructions for Contributors: contributors will access the “technical instructions” required to submit Articles, Notes or General Information.

-IHR Editions: the reader will access the different years and editions.
-After selecting the Edition required, the corresponding edition will open displaying a Table of Contents for that edition, including: Editorial, Articles, Notes and General Information.
-By selecting any section, the system will take the navigator to the relevant text.
+IHR online editions: the reader will access the different IHR Editions.
+The content may be on the IHO website or in a repository elsewhere.

 5 The IHR Editorial Board